jessesiu/gigadb-website/docs/SETUP_CI_CD_PIPELINE.md

 GitLab.
 Check them on the project environment variables page after the Ansible provisioning has completed.

-* TLSAUTH_CA - the certificate authority - needs to be created for the GitLab pipeline server  <-- not needed anymore
-* TLSAUTH_CERT - the public certificate for the above CA which is created using the below key. <-- not needed anymore
-* TLSAUTH_KEY - the server key for the above CA. <-- not needed anymore
 * staging_tlsauth_ca - certificate authority for staging server - this is
 provided by staging server during Ansible provisioning
 * staging_tlsauth_cert - public certificate for staging server - this is